dataminer-site/dataminer-site.github.io/docs/archive/0.10/internals/storage.md

 ## Disk Usage

 The disk usage of DuckDB's format depends on a number of factors, including the data type and the data distribution, the compression methods used, etc.
-As a rough approximation, loading 100 GB of uncompressed CSV files into a DuckDB database file will require 25 GB of disk space, while loading 100 GB of Parquet files will require 120 GB of disk space.
+As a rough approximation, loading 100 GB of uncompressed CSV files into a DataMiner database file will require 25 GB of disk space, while loading 100 GB of Parquet files will require 120 GB of disk space.

 ## Row Groups